What Is an Associate Degree?

 Associate Degree Defined

 Associate degree programs often combine general education courses with core courses in a chosen field.
 Graduates of these 2-year programs can either transfer their credits to a baccalaureate degree program or enter the workforce.
 Some associate degree programs are specifically geared towards preparing students to work in a particular vocation, such as architectural drafting, electronics repair or medical assisting.
-An Associate degree program should also teach students to understand themselves and the global community, no matter what the subject of the program.
+An associate degree program should also teach students to understand themselves and the global community, no matter what the subject of the program.
+Receiving such a degree can also increase your annual income; the U.S. Bureau of Labor Statistics reports that associate's degree holders earned a median weekly income of $792 in 2014.

 Types of Associate Degree Programs

-Students must complete approximately 65 credit hours, usually in about two years, to earn an associate degree, according to the Pennsylvania College of Technology.
+Students must complete 60 to 65 credit hours, usually in about two years, to earn an associate degree, according to the Pennsylvania College of Technology.
 Students can earn several different associate degrees, such as an Associate of Applied Science, an Associate of Arts or an Associate of Applied Arts.

 Students who earn an Associate of Applied Science Degree can pursue careers in business, construction, technology or health sciences.
 An Associate of Arts Degree often mirrors the first two years of a liberal arts bachelor's degree program and enables graduates to work in fields like art or music, according to Stark State College of Technology.
 Students who earn an Associate of Applied Arts Degree often go on to careers in advertising and communication.